Trusted by NASA, NIH, DHCS, Fiserv, Uber. US-based UX research agency built for healthcare, government, and regulated-industry products.

 What is the difference between UX research and market research?

 Market research studies what people say they want through surveys, focus groups, and demographic analysis.
-UX research studies what people actually do when they use a product through direct observation, task-based testing, and behavioral data.
-Market research answers whether demand exists.
-UX research answers whether the product works for the people using it.
-Both are valuable, but they answer fundamentally different questions.
+UX research studies what people actually do with a product through direct observation, task-based testing, and behavioral data.
+Market research answers whether demand exists; UX research answers whether the product works for the people using it.

 Can UX research be done on a product that is already live?

-UX research on a live product is often more valuable than research during a redesign because testing on production systems captures real performance, real data, and real user behavior that prototypes cannot simulate.
+UX research on live products is often more valuable than research during redesign, because testing on production systems captures real performance, real data, and real user behavior that prototypes cannot simulate.
 A dashboard loaded with sample data behaves differently from the same dashboard pulling live records across multiple API sources.
 Research on live products identifies the problems users actually encounter, not the problems a prototype predicts.

 Read Our Blogs